 Daedalus was from Athena and he was the most important artist of his time.
 He was very jealous and it was very important for him to save his position.
 He had a nephew who he murdered when he found out that he was a better artist than him.

-Soon after Daedalus was arrested and convicted to death.
+Soon after Daedalus was arrested and sentenced to death.
 He managed to run away and he went to Crete.
-There he met king Minos and he was astonished by Daedalus’s art so he took him under his protection.
+There he met king Minos who was amazed by Daedalus's art so he took him under his protection.

 Daedalus decided to make wings for him and his son.
-His son Icarus didn’t listen to him and he flied so high that the warmth of the son melted the wax on his wings.
-Daedalus was crushed after his son’s death.
+His son Icarus didn't listen to him and he flew so high that the warmth of the sun melted the wax on his wings causing him to fall to his death.
+Daedalus was crushed after his son's death.

 He went to Sicily.
 There he was famous and accepted by everyone and the king of Sicily protected him from Minos.